heat radiating upward from roof http://people.csail.mit.edu/jaffer/convect

 Convection Measurement Apparatus and Methodology

-Appendix A of Skin-Friction and Forced Convection from Rough and Smooth Plates details the apparatus and methodology with the plate facing down.
+Appendix C of Mixed Convection From an Isothermal Rough Plate details the apparatus and methodology.
 STM32F303VCTx LQFP100 pinout

 Technical details